blythed/blythed.github.io/_posts/2022-8-8-Packaging-Deep-Learning-Models-is-Hard.md

 ---
 layout: post
-title: Packaging Deep Learning Models is Hard
+title: Packaging deep learning models is hard
 ---

 After you've diligently trained and re-trained your deep neural network and performed model selection over a grid of hyperparameters, as a data-scientist or researcher, your feeling is generally "great now I'm done!".